 - c.
 Avoid compromising the present and future health of athletes by communicating and cooperating with sport medicine professionals in the diagnosis, treatment, and management of athletes' medical and psychological treatments - d.
 Support the coaching staff of a training camp, provincial team, or national team; should an athlete qualify for participation with one of these program - e.
 Provide athletes (and the parents/guardians of minor athletes) with the information necessary to be involved in the decisions that affect the athlete - f.
 Act in the best interest of the athlete's development as a whole person - g.
 Be respectful of other coaches - h.
-Meet the highest standards of credentials, integrity and suitability, including but not limited to such considerations established by the Organization's Safe Sport Policy and the Responsible Coaching Movement - i.
-Report any ongoing criminal investigation, conviction, or existing bail conditions, including those for violence, child pornography, or possession, use, or sale of any illegal substance - j.
-Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or performance-enhancing substances and, in the case of minors, alcohol and/or tobacco - k.
-Respect athletes playing with other teams and, in dealings with them, not encroach upon topics or actions which are deemed to be within the realm of 'coaching', unless after first receiving approval from the coaches who are responsible for the athletes - I. Abide by the BC Universal Code of Conduct. - m.
+Be respectful of officials, their position and decisions. - i.
+Meet the highest standards of credentials, integrity and suitability, including but not limited to such considerations established by the Organization's Safe Sport Policy and the Responsible Coaching Movement - j.
+Report any ongoing criminal investigation, conviction, or existing bail conditions, including those for violence, child pornography, or possession, use, or sale of any illegal substance to the Executive Director. - k.
+Under no circumstances provide, promote, or condone the use of drugs (other than properly prescribed medications) or performance-enhancing substances including supplements and natural remedies for providing nutritional advice where the coach is not qualified to do so.
+And, in the case of minors, the use of alcohol and/or tobacco should be discouraged. - I. Coaches must not provide or promote supplements beyond the scope of their professional accreditation. - Respect athletes from other clubs playing with other teams and, in dealings with them, not encroach upon topics or actions which are deemed to be within the realm of 'coaching', unless after first receiving approval from the coaches who are responsible for the athletes - n.
+Abide by the BC Universal Code of Conduct. - o.
 Not engage in a sexual relationship with an athlete where a power imbalance exists.
-Refer to the BC Universal Code of Conduct for more information. - n.
+Refer to the BC Universal Code of Conduct for more information. - p.
 Recognize the power inherent in the position of coach and respect and promote the rights of all participants in sport.
 This is accomplished by establishing and following procedures for confidentiality (right to privacy), informed participation, and fair and reasonable treatment.
-Coaches have a special responsibility to respect and promote the rights of participants who are in a vulnerable or dependent position and less able to protect their own rights - o.
-Dress professionally, neatly, and inoffensively - p.
+Coaches have a special responsibility to respect and promote the rights of participants who are in a vulnerable or dependent position and less able to protect their own rights - q.
+Dress professionally, neatly, and inoffensively - r.
 Use inoffensive language, taking into account the audience being addressed